quereste/implicit-deepfake/README.md

 }
 ```

-As the classical 2D deepfake we used GHOST model.
+Big thanks to the authors of the classical 2D deepfake GHOST model.

 ```
 @article{9851423,